-- 17.1 Student shall register and acquire minimum attendance in all courses and secure 68 credits. - 17.2 A Student who fails to earn 68 credits as per the specified course catalogue, and as indicated above, within four academic years from the date of commencement of his first year first semester, shall forfeit his/her seat in M. Tech. program and his admission shall stand cancelled.
+- 17.1 Student shall register and acquire minimum attendance in all courses and secure 68 credits. - 17.2 A student who fails to earn 68 credits within four consecutive academic years from the year of his/her admission (with CGPA \geq 6.0), shall forfeit his/her degree and his/her admission stands cancelled.